angular/angular/aio/content/tutorial/toh-pt4.md

 * You created a `MessageService` for loosely-coupled communication between classes.
 * The `HeroService` injected into a component is created with another injected service, `MessageService`.
+* You discovered how to `unsubscribe` to an  observable on `ngOnDestroy` lifecycle hook to release the memory.